 A well thought out business plan is one of the most important ways to make your business among those that succeed.
 A business plan serves as a road map.
 It defines your business goals and generally contains a three-to-five-year projection describing how you plan to make money.
 Without it, it would be difficult if not impossible to obtain the financing you’ll need to start your business.

-Business plan basics include an executive summary or snapshot of your proposed business; a description of how the company will be organized; a market analysis detailing your product, competition and how you will sell your product; and a ul outlining the financing you will need to get started, as well as how and when you will be able to pay it back.
+Business plan basics include an executive summary or snapshot of your proposed business; a description of how the company will be organized; a market analysis detailing your product, competition and how you will sell your product; and an outline of the financing you will need to get started, as well as how and when you will be able to pay it back.

 Sound daunting?
 There are plenty of resources to turn to for help.
 Many local Chambers of Commerce offer help writing business plans, or they can direct you to an instructional course to attend at a minimal cost.
 Small business incubators and economic development corporations are also useful resources for information.
 They are, after all, in the business of encouraging economic development through entrepreneurship.
 You can find a listing of helpful resources at the end of this article.